MarmadileManteater/AstroVueStaticSite/README.md

-# Static site built for GH pages with Astro👩‍🚀 & Vue
+# Static site built with Astro👩‍🚀 & Vue

 This is an exact recreation of my [Qwik Static Site](https://github.com/MarmadileManteater/QwikStaticSite) using Astro and Vue.